ReneMalingre/Bootcamp-Challenge-01/README.md

-# Bootcamp-Challenge-01
+# Refactoring HTML and CSS Code for Improved Accessibility

-Bootcamp Challenge 1 - HTML, CSS, and Git: Code Refactor
+## Bootcamp Challenge 1 - HTML, CSS, and Git: Code Refactor

-## Refactoring HTML and CSS Code for Improved Accessibility

 This project is aimed at refactoring the HTML and CSS of a single-page website in order to make it conform to accessibility standards.
-The aim of this is to make the website more accessible to people with disabilities, including those with visual, auditory, and motor impairments, and to optimise the site for search engines.
+The aim of this is to make the website more accessible to people with disabilities, including those with visual, auditory, and motor impairments, and to thereby help optimise the site for search engines.

 ## Table of Contents